-If you haven’t yet had a chance to see the film Darkest Hour about Winston Churchill’s most challenging moment just as he assumed the role of Prime Minister in England in 1940.
+If you haven’t yet had a chance to see the film Darkest Hour about Winston Churchill’s most challenging moment just as he assumed the role of Prime Minister in England in 1940, I highly recommend going out to see it as soon as you can.
 Aside from the fact that Gary Oldman does a bizarrely amazing job capturing both the body and the spirit of Churchill, the movie itself is a great example of why it is so difficult to “keep your head when all about you are losing theirs and blaming it on you” and why leaders who can stay clear and calm in a crisis are so important.

 (By BiblioArchives / LibraryArchives [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)])

-The movie itself is a little slow and might bore those looking for action, but it does a great job of communicating the stress and vulnerability can come to a leader in a moment of crisis that can cause them to forget who they really are and what they are about.
+The movie itself is a little slow and might bore those looking for action, but it does a great job of communicating the stress and the vulnerability that can come to a leader in a moment of crisis and how quickly they can forget who they really are and what they are about.

 For those who might be unfamiliar with the history, here is the basic scenario that Winston Churchill found himself in at the start of his job.
 (Forgive me if I get some of these details a little wrong.
 The gist is correct.)